9 Oct Sat Narbonne, then Barcelona

 was also executed there in 1940, having been extradited to the Franco government by the Nazis

-We walked around the outside of the fort and took in the fantastic views across Barcelona marina and port.
+around the outside of the fort and took in the fantastic views across Barcelona marina and port.
 The number of cruise ships lined up in port was unbelievable, as was their size.
 They are huge floating multi story hotels.

 We followed a winding road down the hill trying to stay close to any trees and a bit of shade.
 Half way down, we came to the other cable car in Barcelona called "Transbordador Aeri del Port,"